-This review aims to evaluate the effect of synthetic vitamin A supplementation (VAS) compared to placebo (dummy pill) or no intervention for preventing illness and death in children aged six months to five years.
+This review evaluated the effect of synthetic VAS compared to placebo (dummy tablet) or no intervention for preventing illness and death in children aged six months to five years.

-Quality of evidence
+Certainty of evidence

-Vitamin A supplementation is associated with a clinically meaningful reduction in morbidity and mortality in children.
+This update identified no new eligible studies and the conclusions remain the same.
+VAS is associated with a clinically meaningful reduction in morbidity and mortality in children.
 Further placebo-controlled trials of VAS in children between six months and five years of age would not change the conclusions of this review, although studies that compare different doses and delivery mechanisms are needed.
-In populations with documented vitamin A deficiency, it would be unethical to conduct placebo-controlled trials.
+In populations with documented VAD, it would be unethical to conduct placebo-controlled trials.

 To assess the effects of vitamin A supplementation (VAS) for preventing morbidity and mortality in children aged six months to five years.

 We searched CENTRAL, MEDLINE, Embase, six other databases, and two trials registers up to March 2021.
 We also checked reference lists and contacted relevant organisations and researchers to identify additional studies.